 That’s 5 winners per day!
 Some investors who are lucky to see 1 winning trade in a single month!

-And look, let me be clear...
-I'm not saying folks should go out and try to make 1,214 winning trades in a year...
+Now look, let me be clear...
+I’m not saying folks should go out and try to make 1,214 winning trades in a year...
 If you can.... then GREAT...
-But, that’s A LOT of trading and it would’ve required timing and a lot of luck to see the wins I’ve shown you today.
+But, that’s A LOT of trading and it would’ve required excellent timing and a lot of luck to see the wins I’ve shown you today.

-.

-Some people might want to make just one trade per day… others maybe one per week.
+Some people might want to make just one trade per day… others maybe one per week

 Some might want to just paper trade and follow along ...